 Recreation

-Recreation facilities for the public are provided at Saddle Mountain State Park, as well as at the four County parks (David Douglas, Elsie Park, Fishhawk Falls Park, Spruce Run Park) and sports facilities at the Jewell School.
+Recreation facilities for the public are provided at Saddle Mountain State Park, as well as at the four County parks (David Douglas, Fishhawk Falls (Lee Wooden) Park, Spruce Run Park) and sports facilities at the Jewell School.
 Private facilities exist at Sports Acres which has cabins and various types of sports activities available to members.

 Preservation Historic Resources